-Our current available capital resources consist of cash on hand and amounts available for borrowing under Kinergy's credit facility.
+Our current available capital resources consist of cash on hand of approximately \$52.4 million and amounts available for borrowing under Kinergy's credit facility.
 In addition, the Plant Owners have credit facilities for use in the operations of the Pacific Ethanol Plants.
 We expect that our future available capital resources will consist primarily of our remaining cash balances, amounts available for borrowing, if any, under Kinergy's credit facility, cash generated from Kinergy's ethanol marketing business, fees paid under our asset management agreement relating to our operation of the Pacific Ethanol Plants, proceeds from warrant exercises and dividends, if any, in respect of our ownership interest in PE Op Co.

 We believe that current and future available capital resources, revenues generated from operations, and other existing sources of liquidity, including our credit facilities, will be adequate to meet our anticipated working capital and capital expenditure requirements for at least the next twelve months.
-If, however, our capital requirements or cash flow vary materially from our current projections, if crush and commodity margins, which reflect ethanol and co-product sales prices relative to ethanol production inputs such as corn and natural gas, decline in any material respect, or if other unforeseen circumstances occur, we may require additional financing.
-Our failure to raise capital, if and when needed, could restrict our growth or hinder our ability to compete.